PyChina/weekly/content/Issue/issue-397.md

 - [Pandas: 如何读写文件](https://pycoders.com/link/3027/web)
     + REAL PYTHON

-In this tutorial, you’ll learn about the Pandas IO tools API and how you can use it to read and write files.
-You’ll use the Pandas read_csv() function to work with CSV files.
-You’ll also cover similar methods for efficiently working with Excel, CSV, JSON, HTML, SQL, pickle, and big data files.
+In this tutorial, you'll learn about the Pandas IO tools API and how you can use it to read and write files.
+You'll use the Pandas read_csv() function to work with CSV files.
+You'll also cover similar methods for efficiently working with Excel, CSV, JSON, HTML, SQL, pickle, and big data files.

 (`是也乎:`